Zeprus/sap_custom_pet_manager/readme.md

 If you are running into unresolved references during build you most likely did not configure the GameDir correctly or forgot to run BepInEx once.

 ## TODO:
-- Implement help with abilities
-  - fix ability-assets when hovering over the pet
 - Implement custom packs
 - Implement overwriting or deleting pets
 - Implement help with Assets